kogriv/mql_logger/replit.md

 ```

 ### Next Steps:
+- ✅ Restructured project - moved from Include/Logger/ to root directory
 - Test compilation in MetaEditor
 - Validate functionality with LoggerTest.mq5
 - Add any additional features based on testing results